Restricted volumes on K\"ahler manifolds: Technical lemmas

-\end{lem} The following result is the analog for the null locus: \begin{lem} Let $\mu:\ti{X}\to X$ be a modification between compact complex manifolds, which is a composition of blowups with smooth centers.
+\end{lem} The following result is the analog for the null locus: \begin{lem} Let $\mu:\ti{X}\to X$ be a modification between compact K\"ahler manifolds, which is a composition of blowups with smooth centers.
 If $[\alpha]$ is any $(1,1)$ class on $X$ then

 \end{lem} \begin{proof} Since $[\alpha]$ is big if and only if $[\mu^*\alpha]$ is big \cite[Proposition 4.12]{Bo}, the statement is only nontrivial when $[\alpha]$ is big, which we assume.
 First we show that $\Null(\mu^*\alpha)\subset\mu^{-1}(\Null(\alpha))\cup\mathrm{Exc}(\mu)$.
 Let $x\not\in \mu^{-1}(\Null(\alpha))\cup\mathrm{Exc}(\mu)$ and let $\ti{V}$ be any irreducible subvariety of $\ti{X}$ through $x$.
 Then $V:=\mu(\ti{V})$ is an irreducible subvariety of $X$, whose proper transform equals $\ti{V}$, and $\langle\alpha^{\dim V}\rangle_{X|V}>0$.
 Lemma \ref{invar} gives $\langle(\mu^*\alpha)^{\dim V}\rangle_{\ti{X}|\ti{V}}>0$.
 Since $\ti{V}$ was arbitrary, we conclude that $x\not\in \Null(\mu^*\alpha)$.